 When applying, you may be asked questions such as the following to assess any additional risk:

 - How often do you work in the field?

 - What is your assigned territory?

 - How many miles do you drive on the job?

-- Do you work any high crime areas?
+- Do you work in any high crime areas?

 - What is your specialty or field (criminal, drug, traffic)?

-You may be aware your life insurance rates will decrease if your medical status is good and your lifestyle is relatively low risk.
-Your rate may not necessarily increase just because you’re a police officer.
-For most, they won’t see much, if any, of an increase in their premiums.
+Your rate may not necessarily increase just because you’re a police officer, and most officers won’t see much, if any, increase in their premiums.